This is a fingernail, Obviously.

 Just to be clear, with or without moons, you may have ridges on your fingernails.
 These can be faint, to very visible, even ridges on top of ridges that look like hogback hills.
 To see them clearly use a magnifying glass or reading glasses.

-If you have faint, hardly noticeable ridges that look more like lines, you most likely have few symptoms of low vitamin B12 levels.
+If you have faint, hardly noticeable ridges that look more like lines, you most likely have few symptoms of low B12 levels.
 If you ignore early vitamin B12 and fingernails warnings, other symptoms will follow.
 But, if you take action you can reverse early damage to your nervous and circulatory systems.

 B12 replacement changed that.
 From the time I began having B12 shots and later using methylcobalamin lozenges I have had pink nail beds and I don’t get dizzy when I stand up.
 Doctors no longer tell me I’m iron deficient.